Pulmonary Rehabilitation: Getting Started

 Help you set realistic goals so you can make these changes gradually and effectively

-The pulmonary rehab team usually includes doctors, nurses, and respiratory therapists.
+The programs are usually led by health care providers including nurses and respiratory therapists.
 The team may also include exercise specialists, physical and occupational therapists, dietitians, pharmacists, and counselors.
 Although most programs take place in a group setting, these team members will help you one-on-one when you need it.
-If you’re not in a formal pulmonary rehabilitation program, your health care provider may refer you to a program.
+If you are not in a pulmonary rehab program, ask your health care provider or nurse about programs in your area.

-To reach your goals, you’ll probably need to make a few changes to your lifestyle.
-These tips can help make changes go more smoothly:
+To reach your goals, you’ll probably need to make changes to your lifestyle.
+To help make changes go more smoothly: